 There’s no reason not to eat chia seeds since they’re super-easy to prep.
 You can simply soak them in water or milk overnight and they’ll be ready to consume.

 If you eat this superfood, it’ll expand in the stomach and make you feel full faster.
 You should also eat chia seeds if you’re diabetic – this study found that they help regulate blood sugar levels.

 Edamame should be part of your diet – they contain protein, fiber, carbs, vitamins, minerals, fats and so on.
 And the best part is that they don’t raise blood sugar levels like other carbs.

 Adding them to your diet will help you lose more weight since they are low in calories and nutrient dense.

 Coconut oil is one of the best sources of saturated fats.
-And there’s no need to avoid saturated fats, new research shows that they don’t increase risk of heart disease.
-In fact studies show that populations that eat coconut oil are healthier.
+And there’s no need to avoid saturated fats, new research shows that they don’t increase the risk of heart disease.
+In fact, studies show that populations that eat coconut oil are healthier.